Latest Tweet

 ETHOS

 The security of the public water supply once made it necessary to keep information on water towers out of the public domain but the privatisation of the public water companies unfortunately caused the loss of important archives before that restriction was no longer required.
-Much of the history of British water tower engineers, architects and builders who led the world in this technology has been lost but efforts are under way to secure what remains.
+Much of the history of British water tower engineers, architects and builders who led the world in this technology has been lost but many members are trying to secure what remains.

 BWTAS encourages the responsible enjoyment of water towers which it thinks is best done from a distance.
 Both disused and working water towers have numerous dangers to the unprepared.
 Besides risks of death by falling (which we see too many reports of) even the base of a working tower can have unstable masonry or fixtures, disease carrying vermin, open pits filled with deep sludge, asbestos, live wiring and a host of other hazards.
 If you like to explore towers please stay away from going into them without permission, it annoys their owners.
 You can join BWTAS and help us organise safe access for study and public tours instead.